rust-lang/rust/src/doc/guide-unsafe.md

 ## References

-One of Rust's biggest goals as a language is ensuring memory safety, achieved in part via [the lifetime system](guide-lifetimes.html) which every `&` references has associated with it.
-This system is how the compiler can guarantee that every `&` reference is always valid, and, for example, never pointing to freed memory.
+One of Rust's biggest features is memory safety.
+This is achieved in part via [the lifetime system](guide-lifetimes.html), which is how the compiler can guarantee that every `&` reference is always valid, and, for example, never pointing to freed memory.

 These restrictions on `&` have huge advantages.
-However, there's no free lunch club.
-For example, `&` isn't a valid replacement for C's pointers, and so cannot be used for FFI, in general.
+However, they also constrain how we can use them.
+For example, `&` doesn't behave identically to C's pointers, and so cannot be used for pointers in foreign function interface (FFI).
 Additionally, both immutable (`&`) and mutable (`&mut`) references have some aliasing and freezing guarantees, required for memory safety.